Try a subscription

 You first 5 issues for only £5 and never miss our best recipes

-Put the saffron strands in a small bowl and soak in 2-3 tbsp warm water.
+Put the saffron strands in a small bowl and cover with 2-3 tbsp warm water.
 Gently push the strands against the side of the bowl with the back of a teaspoon – this will help release the flavour and colour.
 Set aside to soak until needed.

-Stir in the cream and gradually add the rosewater and enough saffron and its soaking liquid to lightly flavour the kheer.
+Stir in the cream, then slowly add the rosewater and enough of the saffron and its soaking liquid to just lightly flavour the kheer.
 Stir in the almonds.
 Drain the raisins and stir these in, then serve hot or leave to cool completely and chill first.